Utah Tech Trailblazers women's basketball

-The Trailblazers are currently led by head coach J. D. Gustin, starting his fifth year.
+The Trailblazers are currently led by head coach JD Gustin, starting his ninth year.

 The team plays its games at the Burns Arena on its campus in St. George.

-In 2022, the university changed their name from Dixie State University, to Utah Tech University.
+In 2022, the university changed their name from Dixie State University to Utah Tech University.
 While the legal change doesn't occur until July 1, 2022, the school has already began using Utah Tech branding in all sites, materials, recruiting etc. The "Trailblazers" nickname will not be affected.
 The 2021–2022 was the last Trailblazers team to use the "Dixie State" name.

 Postseason

 NCAA Division II tournament results

 The Trailblazers, then known as the Red Storm, made one appearance in the NCAA Division II women's basketball tournament.
 They had a combined record of 0–1.